 What do my test results mean?

-A normal result is negative or nonreactive.
-This means you don't have syphilis.
-Positive
+A negative or nonreactive result means you don't have syphilis.
+Positive results are

-results are given as a ratio in titers, which tells your healthcare provider the amount
+given as a ratio in titers.
+This tells your healthcare provider the amount of antibodies

 Here are some general results:

 If you have a history of syphilis and your RPR test is negative or nonreactive, it

 is likely that you no longer have syphilis.

 A positive RPR test should be followed by another type of test to diagnose syphilis.